Brisbane River Cruise to Lone Pine Koala Sanctuary with Mirimar Cruises

 All too soon it’s time to re-board the Mirimar II for the return trip into town.
 On the way, passengers get offered the chance to head up front and steer the boat — and several take up the opportunity.

 As we approach the city, we’re joined by a flotilla of sail boats and canoes.
-It’s a colourful end to this quintessential Australian day out.
+It’s a colourful end to this amazing day out.

 Additional images: Bigstock